Additional Sonicare features

 a) This is a sanitizer, not a sterilizer.

-This means that you can't expect that your toothbrush will ever be regularly and reliably germ-free.
-You, the toothbrush user, will still be exposed to some quantity of bacteria (however, admittedly fewer of them).
+That means even after using the unit your toothbrush really won’t be germ-free.
+When you brush you will still be exposed to some quantity of bacteria, admittedly however, fewer of them.
 But any small number of microorganisms can seed a colony.

-So, in the case of a single person who just uses their own brush, there will be microorganisms present but they will only be the types that already live in that person's mouth.
-And there is a lack of evidence that shows that the microorganisms involved with this type of situation will lead to any specific health problems or concerns for that person (such as re-contamination of a person's mouth, oral infections, or other adverse effects).
+So in the typical case (where you do just use your own brush), there will be microorganisms present but they will only be the same types that already live in your mouth.
+And there’s no evidence that this scenario leads to any specific health problems or concerns (such as re-contamination, oral infections, or other adverse effects).

-Is having a UV toothbrush sanitizer worth the money?
+Is getting a UV sanitizer worth the money?

 - You shouldn’t share your toothbrush with others.

 - You should rinse your brush off after you have used it and store it separately from (no contact with) other people’s brushes.

 - You should allow your brush to thoroughly dry between brushings (even if it means alternating between the use of more than one toothbrush or brush head) because damp environments are more conducive to bacterial growth.